microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

 `vscode.previewHtml` - Render the HTML of the resource in an editor view.

 **🚨 The previewHtml command is deprecated.
-Please use the [webview api](https://code.visualstudio.com/docs/extensions/webview) instead**
+Please use the [Webview API](https://code.visualstudio.com/docs/extensions/webview) instead**

 * _uri_ - Uri of the resource to preview.
 * _column_ - (optional) Column in which to preview.